 Cloudflare relatively recently released free Tunnels as part of their broader strategy to make Zero Trust more of a reality for everyone with the use of their Cloudflare Access Product.
 They dubbed this "A Boring Announcement" but I think it's anything but, considering the benefits for those of us running smaller services like this blog.

 Before you begin

-Given Cloudflare now runs almost 20% of the web as of November this year (2021) I thought it would be a great time to explore leveraging the new service to further protect VPS's running on the web such as this blog.
+Given Cloudflare now runs almost 20% of the web as of November this year (2021) I thought it would be a great time to explore leveraging the new service to further protect VPSs running on the web such as this blog.

-Cloudflare Access with Tunnels
+What is Cloudflare Access with Tunnels?

 The architecture for this one is relatively simple when compared to the docker series.
-All of the users accessing our blog or SSH running on our server will be routed through Cloudflare's extensive network and protection mechanisms.
+All of the users accessing our blog running on our server will be routed through Cloudflare's extensive network and protection mechanisms.
 This means we can easily leverage Cloudflare's Access to protect our deployed applications.

-The main advantage to this approach is that we don't have to bother with creating firewall rules or validating traffic from a Coudflare origin, rather we can rely on a company worth just under $68 Billion to do most of the heavy lifting for us to protect our origin (Our server) 💪.
+The main advantage to this approach is that we don't have to bother with creating firewall rules or validating traffic from a Cloudflare origin, rather we can rely on a company worth just under $68 Billion to do most of the heavy lifting for us to protect our origin (Our server) 💪.